OIT-ADS-Web/vivo_widgets/README.markdown

 4. Browse to http://localhost:8080/builder?uri=.

-5. NOTE: Building the solr index will be a slightly different command in this case, becuase running via sbt does NOT add /widgets to the base url, and the default port is 8080:
+5. NOTE: Building the solr index will be a slightly different command in this case, because running via sbt does NOT add /widgets to the base url, and the default port is 8080:

     $ curl -s -u username:password -X POST  \